heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 #### Key points to remember for this chapter

 Defining an application protocol is **not an easy task**.
 There are many ways to do it, and there is no "one size fits all" solution.
 You should always keep in mind the following points:

 1. Context - What the application protocol is used for?
 2. Transport - What protocol(s) is/are involved?
 On which port(s)?
+How are
-How are messages/actions encoded?
+   messages/actions encoded?
 How are messages/actions delimited?
 How are messages/actions treated?
 Who initiates/closes the communication?
 What happens on an unknown message/action/exception?

 ---

 3. Messages/actions - What are the messages/actions?
 What are the parameters?
    What are the return values?
 What are the exceptions? - Always try to describe these **for a given context**, not from each point of view (e.g. "_making an order_" with the input/outputs from the client to the server and the responses instead of "_the client sends these messages and the server replies these messages with these outputs_").
 It makes it _way_ easier to understand and to implement.
 4. Example diagrams - What are the examples of messages/actions?
 What are the examples of exceptions?
 Illustrate your application protocol with diagrams (UML, sequence, etc.) to make it easier to understand.

 #### Elements to improve for next year

-- Remove the exploration in details of known protocols (SMTP, POP3, IMAP, SSH,, etc.) and focus on the definition of an application protocol
+- Remove the exploration in details of known protocols (SMTP, POP3, IMAP, SSH, etc.) and focus on the definition of an application protocol
 - Add more examples of application protocols (e.g. a protocol to order a pizza, a protocol to play a game, etc.)
 - Add more examples of diagrams

 This was a **very** difficult chapter to teach.
 I hope you understood the importance of defining an application protocol and how to do it.
 If you can, use an existing protocol instead of defining your own.

 ### Docker and Docker Compose